neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 - A SparseZoo stub which identifies an ONNX file in the SparseZoo
 - A local path to an ONNX model in a filesystem

-The examples below will use the standard dense YOLOv5s and pruned-quantized YOLOv5s checkpoints, identified by the following SparseZoo stubs:
+The examples below use the standard dense and pruned-quantized YOLOv5s checkpoints, identified by the following SparseZoo stubs:
 ```bash
 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/base-none
 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/pruned65_quant-none